daniloocavalcante/MedalsRanking/README.md

 # Medals Ranking

 ## What is it?
-My code is responsible for organizing a medal ranking of olympic games.
-The correct way to organize is by the number of gold, silver and the bronze medals.
-Basically, you must insert a json aleatory input and click in the button Rank Now.
+My code is responsible for generating an Olympic medal ranking.
+The standard sorting criteria is by the number of gold, silver, and then bronze medals.
+To use it, simply insert a JSON input with the results and click the 'Rank Now' button.
+The code handles the rest.
-And the code does the magic.

 ## Useful Link
 - [IOC CODE](https://en.wikipedia.org/wiki/List_of_IOC_country_codes)